Self-Employed Mortgage Singapore 2026: NOA Rules | Nexus

 Pledge funds (locked, four-year minimum) recognise the full pledged amount divided by 48 months as monthly income.
 Show funds (unencumbered) recognise roughly 30% of value, also divided by 48 months.
 Both rules sit inside MAS TDSR guidelines and apply across all banks.

-Pledge Fund Route — 100% Recognition
+Pledge Fund Route: 100% Recognition

-Show Fund Route — ~30% Recognition
+Show Fund Route: ~30% Recognition

 The Stress Test Still Applies

 Even after the haircut, the qualifying instalment is sized at the MAS 4.00% p.a. medium-term floor, not your actual loan rate.
-With private home loan rates in Singapore at 1.40–1.85% in 2026, this gap is real money.
+With private home loan rates in Singapore at 1.40–1.85% in 2026, that gap is real money.
 The full mechanics are in our companion piece on the MAS 4% stress test; for current package rates see our live Singapore home loan rates page.

 What To Do 12–24 Months Before You Apply